tkd708/gatsby-casper/src/content/publication.md

 ---

-Oral Presentation at APSIM symposium 2020, University of Queensland, Brisbane
+(To be held) Oral Presentation at APSIM symposium 2020, University of Queensland, Brisbane

 <div style="text-align: right;">Nov.
 2020</div>